-In the case of an ERASMUS+ funded internship, there is the possibility of additional financial support, which can be granted in particular to participants with physical, mental or health impairments.
-The inclusion support covers additional costs that participants with disabilities or chronic illnesses incur in the course of the mobility or during the stay abroad and which cannot be covered by the top-up for participants with fewer opportunities (total amount based on the duration of the stay).
+In the case of an ERASMUS+ funded mobility, there is the possibility of additional financial support for real costs, which can be granted in particular to participants with physical, mental or health impairments or students with caring responsibilities.
+The inclusion support covers additional costs that participants incur in the preparation of the mobility or during the stay abroad.
+Please contact the International Office at least three months before the start of your stay abroad if you would like to apply for inclusion support.

 Further priorities of the new ERASMUS+ programme generation